oarcscience/ith.oarc.science/cla/eurip/index.md

-title: "The Dramas of Euripides"
-alttext1: ""
-titleh1: "The Dramas of Euripides"
+# The Dramas of Euripides
----

 <span class="c_da"></span>

 Euripides was born in Salamis in 480 B.C.E.
 Along with